loominatrx/useful-roblox-resources/README.md

 ## Contributing

-You are welcome to contribute to this repository to make changes, or add some interesting resources!
+You are welcome to contribute to this repository to make changes and/or add some interesting resources!
 Sharing is caring :D

 > Apologize if there are bad grammars at this readme, as English is not my native language! :) <br/> Thanks for reading, though!